 8 Coffee at Tree Frog

-Now that you are awake, meet some Green Bandannas and fellow event goers.
+Now that you are awake, meet some Green Bandanas and fellow event goers.
 Silly ice breaker games to get us all warmed up to spend relaxing intimate time together.

 12 Lunch